 Coming Soon: Option to add on a license in special education.

 - Cohort model: Small class sizes and cohort-based learning help to foster a tight-knit community between students and faculty

 - Field-based: Unique and exciting one-year full-time field-based learning opportunities to bring educational theory into practice within the context of elementary schools.

 - Exciting full year teaching practicums where students gain experience working in public schools under the supervision of a supervising practitioner.
-Students can either come as a paraprofessional or are personally assisted in finding a placement.
+Students can complete the full year practicum by applying to our fellowship program (sponsoring school district pays candidate's tuition and fees for the fall/spring terms), being employed as a paraprofessional, or being placed in a traditional student teaching role.

 - Options: One or two-year program options.
 A course sequence designed to obtain an initial license and a master’s degree in one year.